 This is an alternative way to enter note trigs in GRID RECORDING mode that gives you more control over what note values you want to add to a specific step in the sequencer.
+For more information, please see "10.4 TRACK NOTE MENU" on page 36.

 - 1. Press [T1-4] to select the track to which you want to add note trigs and additional notes.
-A green [TRACK] key light indicates the active track. - 2.
-Press [RECORD] to enter GRID RECORDING mode.
+A green [TRACK] key light indicates the active track. - Press [RECORD] to enter GRID RECORDING mode.
 The [RECORD] key lights up red to indicate that GRID RECORDING mode is active. - 3.
 Press the [TRIG] key to where you want to add or remove notes + [NOTE] A graphic keyboard appears on the screen where you can see all the notes on the chosen sequencer step.
-A key with a dot on the screen keyboard indicates added notes.
+A key with a dot on the screen keyboard indicates added notes. - 4.
+Press the [TRIG] keys to add notes with the corresponding note value.
+Press the key of a previously entered note if you wish to remove that note.

-- 4. Press the [KEYBOARD] or [TRIG] keys to add notes with the corresponding note value.
-Press the key of a previously entered note if you wish to remove that note. - 5.
-Press [YES] to enter the changes and then exit.
+5. Press [YES] to enter the changes and then exit.
 Press [NO] if you wish to exit without making any changes.